-There are many funding opportunities appropriate for neurologic physical therapists.
+There are many funding opportunities appropriate for neurologic physical therapists who are pursuing advanced doctoral degrees.
 Opportunities are available from a variety of sources including foundations, government agencies and associations/societies.

 Below are frequently accessed funding sources.
 For additional information on scholarships visit the APTA webpage.

 Federal Funding Sources